acking-you/Cap/README.md

 [![Deploy on Railway](https://railway.com/button.svg)](https://railway.com/new/template/PwpGcf)

 Cap Desktop can connect to your self-hosted Cap Web instance regardless of if you build it yourself or [download from our website](https://cap.so/download).

+# Building from Source

+## Windows

+See the [Windows Build Guide](docs/windows-build-guide.en.md) for detailed instructions on building Cap Desktop on Windows.

 # Monorepo App Architecture